JSinkler713/repo-with-two-accounts/README.md

 ## Have a repo on two accounts
 ### Steps
 1. Check the remotes
-  a.
+  i.
 Make a repo on the non-enterprise account and get url
 2. Add new remote for non-enterprise account
 3. Push to other repo git push notEnt master</li>
 4. Check that it pushed to the new non-ent repo